Metro Bus Accessibility Programs

 - One attendant may ride free.
 An attendant is a person who travels with you to help you with mobility or orientation.
 Others who happen to be accompanying you must pay the appropriate fare.

-- A teletypewriter (TTY) is available for the hearing impaired at 816-221-0380.
+- Assitance for the hearing impaired is available nationwide at 711.
 Other accessible format materials are available upon request.

 Persons with disabilities are eligible to ride The Metro at half the regular cost using a Reduced Farecard or Medicare card.
 The Reduced Farecards can also be used to purchase a Metro 31-Day Pass at a reduced cost (except commuter express routes.)
 When purchasing a reduced fare 31-Day Pass, show your Metro Reduced Farecard or Medicare Card.
 For more about The Metro’s Reduced Fare Program, call 816-221-0660 or visit our Reduced Fare Card information page.